 Venti is not recommended with Diluc in a pure synergistic way.
 Diluc cannot normally attack what is inside of Venti’s ult and Searing Onslaught can miss as well.
 Although Dawn can hit whatever is in the Stormeye, it’s not a synergy that is defining (ex.
 Venti Ganyu).
 However, if you choose to use Venti to clear light mob floors that is perfectly fine, however, it’s not really considered to be a “Diluc Team,” moreso a Venti Walking 3 Dogs Team.

-VapeMelt strictly does not work on Diluc.
+Do note that VapeMelt strictly does not work on Diluc.
 Like Klee, Diluc will shatter the freeze reaction causing you to actually lose damage compared to just vaping or melting.

 Overload and Taser